 - Currently, large swathes of urban area fall within the same high fire threat Tier 2 and 3 zones as forested geographies.
 Meaning, many urban areas that are not part of the wildland urban interface are included in Tier 2 and 3 zones.
 These non-wildland urban interface areas may not require the same wildfire mitigation strategies as Tier 2 and 3 zones, or may require urban-specific mitigations for high wind events.
 Additionally, many areas with a potentially high fire threat are not considered HFTD areas. - These zones serve a critical role in the design and implementation of the WMPs because mitigation actions are occurring, as they should be, either primarily or totally within the zones mapped as high fire threat.
 However, given that ignitions could occur in areas outside of those mapped priority zones, and result in catastrophic impacts, it is important to ensure these maps are as accurate and up to date as possible and are developed using defensible mapping methods. - The inputs used to determine the high fire-threat areas are likely out of date.
 Maps used today should be representative of conditions today.
 Inputs should be nimble and representative of current conditions.
 The CPUC, through the WSD, must ensure that relevant environmental factors are considered, and that regional variation is accounted for.
-The CPUC should consider working on a process with a goal to updating maps depending upon how fast the input variables change. - → As one way this could occur, a process could be developed in collaboration with WSD, utilities, and researchers to create a workflow for this process with all of the utility data being collected and delivered to WSD such as FPI, vegetation maintenance, and fuel moistures to determine more timely HFTD analysis. - The WSD could form an Independent Review Team or Fire Safety Technical Panel similar to what occurred in the development of the current CPUC Fire-Threat maps to review risk modeling methods, inputs, and assumptions.22
+The CPUC should consider working on a process with a goal to updating maps depending upon how fast the input variables change. - → As one way this could occur, a process could be developed in collaboration with WSD, utilities, and researchers to create a workflow for this process with all of the utility data being collected and delivered to WSD such as FPIFire Potential Index data, vegetation maintenance, and fuel moistures, to determine more timely HFTD analysis add some automation to the process of redrawing the CPUC Fire-Threat maps.